-Class 4 end their school day at 3.15 pm and should be collected at this time from our school yard.
+Class 4 end their school day at 3.15 pm and should be collected at this time from the school hall door.

 Spelling lists will be set at the beginning of each half term and children can select the list which they think is most appropriate to them.
 If they feel confident spelling the words in the ‘Practice’ list that week, they should learn the spellings from either the ‘Develop’ or ‘Expert’ list.
 The words in the ‘Expert’ list are slightly more challenging.
 All children should select either the Practice, Develop or Expert list unless they and their parents have been asked to practise an alterantive list by the class teacher.

 You can find the spelling lists for each term below: